Archaeology

 Aims

-The aim of this minor is to help you get comfortable with and reflect on:
+The aim of this minor is to help you get acquainted with and reflect on:

-The Archaeology Minor welcomes second and third year Bachelor students who have a clear affinity with the material culture of the past.
-This minor will help you understand the use and importance of material culture and incorporate the various archaeological methodologies and theories in their respective majors, master’s programs or professional careers.
+We welcome second and third year Bachelor students who have a clear affinity with the material culture of the past.
+The minor Archaeology will help you understand the use and importance of material culture and incorporate the various archaeological methodologies and theories in their respective majors, master’s programs or professional careers.

 We expect that you possess (and develop further) broad cognitive skills that allow you to process cultural-historical and technical-theoretical problems and to implement them in a practical setting.